nyanya-nnana/CollisionDetector/README.md

 # CollisionDetector
-CollisionDetector improves collision detections in you Unity Project
+CollisionDetector improves collision detections in your Unity Project